kleineidam/GoldmanAndCable/README.md

-# Student Course: The Goldmann equation and the cable model
+# Student Course: The Goldman equation and the cable model

 This course is presented as a Jupyter notebook, that you can run and modify.